 Neil Varon, conductor

 The Eastman School of Music has three orchestras, regularly performing repertoire representative of all musical style periods.
-Two performing venues at Eastman allow students and faculty to present concerts in an acoustically fine and artistically well-conceived concert space: the newly-renovated Eastman Theatre, which seats approximately 3,000, and Kilbourn Hall, a smaller and more intimate performing venue.
+Two performing venues at Eastman allow students and faculty to present concerts in an acoustically fine and artistically well-conceived concert space: the newly-renovated Kodak Hall at Eastman Theatre, which seats approximately 3,000, and Kilbourn Hall, a smaller and more intimate performing venue.

 All string players are required to audition for participation in Eastman’s orchestras.
 Non-string players are assigned to the orchestras by their studio teachers.
-Neil Varon, Director of Orchestral activities at Eastman, oversees the orchestral program and serves as primary conductor of all the orchestras.
+Neil Varon, Director of Orchestral Activities at Eastman, oversees the orchestral program and serves as primary conductor of all the orchestras.